On this page

 This tutorial will use Vite to quickly scaffold a Deno and React app.
 Vite is a build tool and development server for modern web projects.
 It pairs well with React and Deno, leveraging ES modules and allowing you to import React components directly.

-In your terminal run the following command to create a new React app with Vite:
+In your terminal run the following command to create a new React app with Vite using the typescript template:

 deno task dev